• Skip to primary navigation

 Enjoy!

-Overhead of cake batter rice krispie treats, cut in to squares
+Overhead view of cake batter rice krispie treats after cutting into squares.

 Cake Batter Rice Krispie Treats